 - a) a detailed description of restored waters of the U.S.; - b) a map showing the configuration of the restored waters of the U.S., if different than what is contained in the approved restoration plan; - c) discussion of how the restoration has been accomplished; - d) a comparison of the post-construction conditions of the restoration area to the pre-construction conditions of the area; - e) details of the restoration of waters of the U.S., including wetlands, after drilling termination, addressing hydrology, soils, and vegetation; - f) a discussion about whether disturbed areas, such as borrow areas, road embankments, stream banks, road crossings, and temporary impact areas are revegetating adequately and not suffering erosion damage; - g) photographs, as appropriate, to illustrate the information presented.

 The permittee shall submit annual monitoring reports of the restored area for a period of 5 years or until the performance standards for the restoration plan have been met, whichever is shorter.
-Restoration of temporarily impacted areas are not subject to protective measures (e.g., conservation easements).

 APPENDIX E